evilusean/evilusean.github.io/OrientASean/README.md

 Why Your House is Facing the Wrong Way : https://www.youtube.com/watch?v=9_q0CYygJlc

 ## Future Sean / TODO :
-- Add an explanasean - how to use / what it means
-- I just tested, and the long/lat for hawaii said it should be south facing?
-I thought it would be inverted and need to be north facing?
+- just tested, still wrong angle facing - need to optimize the function that says which way the house should be facing based on long/lat